odonnzm/Spotify-KGLW-EDA/README.md

 # Exploratory Data Analysis of an Artist's Discography on Spotify

-The goal of this project is to explore different features of the music by King Gizzard and the Lizard Wizard.
+The goal of this project is to explore different features of the music by King Gizzard and the Lizard Wizard (KGLW).
 I chose this musical group due to their expansive (217 songs) discography and eclectic mix of instruments and genres.
 Breaking these down

 ## Data Preparation
 * I used the Spotipy library to access the Spotify API and gather my data, which essentially collected all the information I wanted from I playlist I created on Spotify with all of KGLW's songs.
 The function can also be used for other playlists, and was used twice in this project.